William Smith, 4th Viscount Hambleden: Life and family

 After the couple's divorce in 1988, Smith married Lesley Watson and lived in America, while his first wife continued to live in the Manor House in Hambleden, Buckinghamshire, England.
 He sold off most of the family estate in 2007.

 Smith died of cancer on 2 August 2012 at his home in Reno, Nevada, at the age of 82.
 His funeral was held on 31 August 2012 at St. Mary the Virgin, Hambleden.
-Upon his death, his eldest son succeeded his title.
+Upon his death, his eldest son succeeded to his title.